ConeDll/portscanner/README.md

 This tool allows you to scan the ports and services of the target system.
-You can change the settings you want to customize via settings.json
+You can change the settings you want to customize via settings.json.

-                                                                                                                             ~wqlsz
+default settings

+{
+    "port": 1024,
+    "show-closed-ports": false,
+    "save":false
+}